Meeting Times and Venues

 News from Rotary International

-Rotary projects around the globe March 2024
+Rotary projects around the globe April 2024

-Learn how Rotary clubs are taking action in the United States, Canada, Hungary, South Africa, and India.
+Learn how Rotary clubs are taking action in the United States, Suriname, Macao, Nigeria, and Australia.

 GREAT OHIO BIKE ADVENTURE BICYCLISTS ARRIVE FOR THEIR LUNCH BREAK, HOSTED BY THE ROTARY CLUB OF AURORA ON JUNE 21st 2023.